bytedance/bhook/README.md

 }
 ```

-On the other hand, if you are using bhook in an APP project, you may need to add some options to deal with conflicts caused by duplicate libbytehook.so file.
+On the other hand, if you are using ByteHook in an APP project, you may need to add some options to deal with conflicts caused by duplicate libbytehook.so file.

 ```Gradle
 android {